astro313/RXJ1131/WRITEUP/response.md

 due to different source-plane positions, as you are claiming.

 # RESPONSE:
-We took this suggestion and have changed "dynamical information" to "kinematic information", "reconstruct the intrinsic gas dynamics" to "reconstruct the intrinsic line profile and source-plane velocity structure".
+We agree with the referee's comment and have changed "dynamical information" to "kinematic information", "reconstruct the intrinsic gas dynamics" to "reconstruct the intrinsic line profile and source-plane velocity structure".

-We have rephrased the 2nd paragraph of Sec 4.1.2 to clarify what we meant.
+To address the referee's comment on the paragraph (2nd paragraph of Sec 4.1.2.) regarding the differential lensing effect in CO and that in the optical emission (Claeskens+06), we have re-written this paragraph to clarify what we seek to convey -- the difference in magnification factor between CO gas across all channels (µ ~ 5.5) versus those found in the optical emission indicates different morphology and spatial distribution between the CO gas, and the stellar population of different ages.